 Suppose the fallopian tube tests reveal problems with the fallopian tubes, such as blockages or damage.
 In that case, there are several treatment options that healthcare providers may consider to address the underlying problem and improve the chances of conception:

-• In vitro fertilization (IVF): In cases where the fallopian tubes are severely damaged or blocked, and surgical repair is not possible, the healthcare provider may recommend IVF.
+- In vitro fertilization (IVF): In cases where the fallopian tubes are severely damaged or blocked, and surgical repair is not possible, the healthcare provider may recommend IVF in NC.
 This assisted reproductive technology bypasses the fallopian tubes.
 It involves fertilizing the egg with the sperm in a laboratory setting and transferring the resulting embryo(s) directly into the uterus.

-• Tubal ligation reversal: If a woman has previously undergone a tubal ligation (sterilization procedure), it may be possible to reverse the procedure, depending on the specific technique used and the condition of the fallopian tubes.
+- Tubal ligation reversal NC: If a woman has previously undergone a tubal ligation (sterilization procedure), it may be possible to reverse the procedure, depending on the specific technique used and the condition of the fallopian tubes.